 you’re in a race to the bottom”

 To succeed in the digital world, you have to have a website built for the customer era.
-If a visitor can’t find something – a product, or an answer to a question – or get connected to someone to talk to quickly, you are creating a worse experience for that person than most have the patience for.
-And you might lose them to a competitor, or to another website, or to Google.
+For instance, a visitor to your website will always want something.
+A product.
+An answer to a question.
+Someone to talk to.
+If they cannot find what they are looking for quickly and easily, you are creating a worse experience for that person than most have the patience for.
+As a result, you may lose them to a competitor, another website, or to Google.

 When it comes to your brand, if you’re not focused on experience, you’re in a race to the bottom.
 Almost everything has been commoditized.
 How do you stand out?
 How are you different?
 Why should someone choose you?

 When a B2B or B2C brand means something to someone it’s evoking some type of emotion.
 People need a reason beyond the nuts and bolts of your product to believe in and follow your brand.
 Brands today have to build emotional connections with their audience.
 Your brand’s promise, what your brand stands for, and what people feel about it matters more and more.

 These sentiments are established in the sum of all interactions between a business and the individual.

 At every touchpoint, every interaction, the experience needs to capture and convey your brand’s unique point of view, an overarching set of values, and a consistent voice.
 The experience at the top of the funnel needs to support what the sales and marketing teams are doing at a more personal 1:1 level further down.
 These characteristics will help you to engage the right people.
 Furthermore, they’ll help to create a connection, an emotional reaction, and an affinity to the brand.